Starisian-Technologies/sparxstar-audio-tools/SECURITY.md

-# Security Policy – AiWA Governance Repository
+# Security Policy – Starisian Technologies Governance Repository

-This document defines the security reporting and disclosure policy for the AiWA Governance Repository, which may contain culturally sensitive, ethically governed, and AI-training related data and code.
+This document defines the security reporting and disclosure policy for the Starisian Technologies Governance Repository, which may contain culturally sensitive, ethically governed, and AI-training related data and code.

 ## Reporting a Vulnerability